DIT-AI-Project-2021/DIT-IoT-Deep-Mask/README.md

-# AI based Unmanned Entrance Control System for COVID-19 Protection
+# AI-based unmanned access control system for COVID-19 defense
 ### Project Outline

 1. Detection of wearing a facial mask using AI